wendyverdonk93/docs/content/payment-methods/credit-and-debit-cards/american-express/about.md

 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 short_description: "Key information, supported countries and currencies, product rules"
 layout: 'child'
-logo: '/logo/Payment_methods/American_Express.svg'
 aliases:
     - /payment-methods/credit-and-debit-cards/american-express/american-express-additional-information
 ---

 American Express is one of the biggest global credit card schemes, accepted in more than 160 countries.
-An additional layer of security is provided by Safekey (the American Express-branded version of [3D Secure](/faq/general/glossary/#3d-secure)), which requires cardholders to verify their identity.
+An additional layer of security is provided by Safekey (the American Express-branded version of [3D Secure](/faq/payment-regulations/about-3d-secure/)), which requires cardholders to verify their identity.

 ### Summary